ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Receipts are based on COSE Signed Merkle Tree Proofs ({{-COMETRE}}) with an additional wrapper structure that adds the following information:

-- version: Receipt version number; this should be set to `0` for implementation of this document.
+- version: Receipt version number; MUST be set to `0` for implementation of this document.
 We envision that future version of SCITT may add support for more complex receipts; for instance, registrations on multiple TS, receipts for dependency graphs and endorsements of Signed Claims, etc.
 - ts_identifier: The DID of the Transparency Service that issued the claim.
-Verifiers MAY use this DID as a key discovery mechanism to verify the COSE Merkle Root signature; in this case the verification is the same as for Signed Claims and the signer should include the Key ID header.
+Verifiers MAY use this DID as a key discovery mechanism to verify the COSE Merkle Root signature; in this case the verification is the same as for Signed Claims and the signer MAY include the Key ID header.
 Verifiers MUST support the `did:web` method, all other methods are optional.

 We also introduce the following requirements for the COSE signature of the Merkle Root: